nicholas-ewasiuk/tac-toe/README.md

 Click "Create New Game" button.

-Get your friends into crypto by forcing them to play with Tic-Tac-Toe with you.
+Get your friends into crypto by forcing them to play with Tic-Tac-Toe with you!

 Have them enter your address in the "Search Player Address" bar to see games you've created.
 Hit join on the game you want.